celery/kombu/_sources/userguide/connections.txt

 See :ref:`connection-options` for a list of supported options.

-A connection without options will use the default connection settings, which is using the localhost host, default port, username `guest`, password `guest` and virtual host "/".
+A connection without options will use the default connection settings, which is using the localhost host, default port, user name `guest`, password `guest` and virtual host "/".
 A connection without arguments is the same as::